Low Earth Orbit (LEO): An Overview

 These orbits were formerly impractical due to aerodynamic drag, resulting in the decay of satellites within a few years.
 As a result, frequent replacements were required, thereby significantly increasing maintenance costs.

-2. LEO Operations
+2. LEO Applications

 Low Earth Orbits are mainly used for observation and reconnaissance satellites (ISR Satellites) which need high-resolution images –